opengeospatial/ogc-feat-geo-json/README.md

 In addition, the following optional extensions are planned for the first version:

-* Support for solids and prisms as geometry types;
+* Support for solids and prisms as geometry types for 3D;
 * Support for circular arcs, compound curves, and curve polygons as geometry types;
 * Support for measure values in coordinates;
 * The ability to declare the type and the schema of a feature.